ottofeller/github-actions/README.md

 - The dir to the app may be specified

 ## Usage
 The action sets up node, installs npm packages and runs a command supplied in inputs, see [action.yml](npm-run/action.yml).
-In order to use the action in your workflow copy the [action.yml](npm-run/action.yml) file into your project and reference it in the workflow file.
-See [test.yml](.github/workflows/test-npm-run.yml) for an example of the action usage.
+See [test-npm-run.yml](.github/workflows/test-npm-run.yml) for an example of the action usage.

 **Basic:**
 ```yaml